- Home

 Adding resistance training to your exercise routine.
 The more muscle you build, the more efficiently your body will burn fat, which can help with weight loss and maintenance.
 You can read more in our article: The importance of building strength and balance in your 50s and 60s.

 - Keeping an eye on your stress levels.
-Stress can cause us to turn to sugary, fatty foods, cigarettes, or alcohol to feel better – all of which can contribute to weight gain.
+Stress can cause us to turn to sugary, processed foods, cigarettes, or alcohol to feel better – all of which can contribute to weight gain.
 Instead, try to find a positive outlet when you feel stressed, such as journaling, walking, or calling a friend.

 - Eating and drinking everything in moderation.
 One of the best ways to lose or maintain a healthy weight is to eat a varied diet with plenty of fibre, protein, leafy vegetables, and fruit.
 However, this should include treats, too.
-By having the occasional glass of wine or a few squares of chocolate, and not eliminating certain foods, you’re less likely to crave them and overindulge.
+By having the occasional glass of wine or a few squares of chocolate and not eliminating certain foods, you’re less likely to crave them and overindulge.

 Final thoughts…